 One of the best strategies for learning to regulate your emotions is getting regular sessions with a therapist.
-With the help of psychotherapy you can begin to understand why you have such extreme emotional reactions and your therapist can help guide you through strategies for handling your feelings.
+With the help of psychotherapy you can begin to understand why you have such extreme emotional reactions and your therapist can help guide you through emotional regulation strategies for handling your feelings.
 In some cases there can be underlying issues such as a traumatic childhood or an undiagnosed disorder which could be to blame for your emotional issues.

 With professional treatment from a therapist you can learn how to release your emotions in healthier ways and avoid some of the negative consequences that can occur when your feelings become out of control.
 If you are struggling with emotional issues then look for a treatment center in your area that can provide you with individual psychotherapy sessions.